 Bursitis of the heel

-Bursitis of the heel is swelling of the fluid-filled sac (bursa) at the back of the heel bone under the Achilles tendon.
+Bursitis of the heel is swelling of the fluid-filled sac (bursa) at the back of the heel bone.

 Insertional heel pain; Retrocalcaneal bursitis